How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Once there, click “Try it free”.

+Then just follow the step-by-step wizard.
 If you need more details on setting up Exalate, you can have a look at the following documentation page for Jira on-premise or the following documentation page for Jira Cloud.

-Step 2: Install the Exalate synchronization tool on the other instance
+Step 2: Install the Exalate Synchronization Tool on the Other Instance

 To implement the migration, you will need to have Exalate installed on both the initiating instance as well as the destination instance.

 So repeat step 1 for your other instance as well.
+You can choose the destination instance on the Exalate integrations page and proceed further.

 Note that if more than 2 instances will be involved in the migration, just set up Exalate for any of the other instances as well.

-Step 3: Connect the Jira instances
+Step 3: Connect the Jira Instances

 Now we’ll configure a connection between the instances using Exalate.